eddrda/ArmyKnife/ReviewIssue.md

 \#22 Fixed (PR \#38)

 \#21 Fixed.
-This was probably related to Haiku rather than ArmyKnife.
+This was probably related to Haiku, not ArmyKnife.

 \#20 Correct